 Ecoscope has a long list of functionalities, but a good example of how MEP will use it is with our Individual Collared Elephant Report, which is produced yearly.
 The report includes three pages on each collared elephant detailing many of its important movement and home-range characteristics.
 The entire report used to take months to generate and now that it is automated using Ecoscope it took only 2.5 hours to generate.

 MEP’s Research Department put considerable resources and effort into developing Ecoscope and we’re sharing it as open-source software in order to advance the conservation of endangered species and their habitats.
-We plan to continue its development and maintenance and include guidelines for implementing Ecoscope that can be applied by other conservation organizations.
+We are partnering with organizations to continue its development and implement Ecoscope to advance the efforts of other conservation organizations.

 “Tools are useful only if you know how to use them.
 So, we are also developing a tutorial as a set of Google Colaboratory notebooks so that anyone with a Gmail account and a web browser can use Ecoscope on their own data.”
 Dr. Jake Wall